What is this study about?

 You have received one prior PVI ablation procedure for persistent AF

-You have recurrent or persistent AF despite prior ablation
+You have recurrent AF despite prior ablation

 You are eligible for repeat ablation procedure